software-mansion/starknet.py/docs/installation.rst

 ============

 To use StarkNet.py, ``ecdsa, fastecdsa, sympy`` dependencies are required.
-Depending on the operating system, different install steps must be performed.
+Depending on the operating system, different installation steps must be performed.

 Linux
 ^^^^^